KamitaniLab/feature-decoding/README.md

 ## Usage

-### Environemnt setup
+### Environment setup

-Please setup Python environemnt where packages in [requirements.txt](requirements.txt) are installed.
+Please setup Python environment where packages in [requirements.txt](requirements.txt) are installed.

 ```shell
 # Using venv